How We Transformed an Oak Table for Our Homeschool Space

 Work in small sections to apply the wash.

-Once painted on, you will then take a lint-free cloth, old T-shirt, or paper towel, and wipe off the paint wash.
+Once painted on, you will then take a lint-free cloth, an old T-shirt, or a paper towel, and wipe off the paint wash.

 A tip to keep in mind is that you don’t want the surface area of your cloth to have folds or wrinkles in it, keep it flat/smooth, otherwise, you may see those patterns in the paint as you wipe off.